Investments connected to the VIX index were known to be highly speculative.

 If you were sold an Inverse VIX ETN please call 1-866-817-0201 for a free and confidential consultation with an attorney.

 These investments were suitable for very few investors.
-The sale of unsuitable investments is a form of negligence and possibly fraud.
+The sale of unsuitable investments by a securities broker is a form of negligence and possibly fraud.
 These investments carry such a high level of risk and are so complicated that they were likely not suitable for any retail (non-institutional) investor.
 “Unless you were a hedge fund manager you should not have been sold these funds.”
 If you were recommended such investments as part of a retirement savings portfolio you have grounds to recover your losses.
 The makers of these funds have acknowledged that the fund was for hedge fund managers only, and not individual investors.

 Starting on February 2 and continuing through February 6, investors saw portfolios implode due to investments in obscure products that tracked market volatility.
 Such investments tracked the VIX index.
 The VIX index is a complicated monitor of investment market volatility or “investor fear.”
 An “inverse VIX” investment is an investment that benefits from stable markets but loses value quickly in times of volatility.
 The losses in the inverse VIX investments mounted quickly until NASDAQ halted the trading of these investments on February 6, with some suffering losses of almost all value in just a few days.